 If you are new to using QuickBooks or implementing Job costing for the first time then here is how to move forward.
 Follow the steps:

-- The next thing in the process would be to setup items.
-This is required to optimize your job costing.
-The more detail you give then better if would be.
+- The next thing in the process would be to set up items.
+This is required to optimize your job costs.
+The more detail you give the better it would be.

 - Timings to be billed for: Here you would need to enter the time spent (hours) on a said job.